MiltonChino/KotlinBasics/README.md

 # Future Work
 Working on these documents and content:
-* New section for Collection types examples
-* YouTube Video to explain the code
+* YouTube Video to explain the complete Code
-* New program that condenses all the studied properties
+* Complete a Student Registration System